 The true island experience happens right on the beach, and there’s no shortage of beachfront restaurants in the Turks and Caicos.
 Bay Bistro, for example, is located right on Grace Bay Beach and offers an ideal option for events.
 Dine beneath the stars or inside under the fans at any time of day, with breakfast, brunch, lunch, and dinner all on offer, and delicious Caribbean options that include conch chowder and grilled jerk lamb.
-You can also head to Five Cays, where you’ll find restaurants like Bugaloo’s and Omar’s Beach Hunt, two island staples found right on the water with menus that offer a vast range of local and Caribbean cuisine.
+You can also head to Five Cays, where you’ll find restaurants like Bugaloo’s Conch Crawl and Omar’s Beach Hut, two island staples found right on the water with menus that offer a vast range of local and Caribbean cuisine.

 Caribbean Fine Dining

-For a more refined experience, Mango Reef offers up some of the island’s best Caribbean cuisine.
+For a more refined experience, Mango Reef offers up some excellent Caribbean cuisine.
 Open for lunch and dinner, Mango Reef sits right on the picturesque Turtle Cove Marina, adding to its island feel.
 Get started with some local conch and spicy shrimp cocktail, then choose from entrées that include lobster options, local snapper, and jerk chicken.
 You’ll even find Dominican paella, featuring various fish and shellfish from our local waters.
-Mr. Grouper's is another seafood-centric restaurant known for its local dishes and tasty options such as coconut-encrusted grouper, best served with their famous rum punch.
+Mr. Grouper's Restaurant is another seafood-centric restaurant known for its local dishes and tasty options such as coconut-encrusted grouper, best served with their famous rum punch.
 For a more local feel, Mr. Grouper offers excellent service and Caribbean flavors.
 Reservations are recommended for both.

 Every resort here on Providenciales offers its own dining experience, all of which also feature Caribbean cuisine in its various forms.
-Whether you are enjoying a local Turks Head beer at Ocean Club West, a Pain Killer at Grace Bay Club’s Infiniti Restaurant & Raw Bar, or Gully Wash at Sibonne’s Bay Bistro, each resort’s restaurant offers something specifically and uniquely Caribbean, even when it comes to their drinks.
+Whether you are enjoying a local Turks Head Beer at Ocean Club West, a Pain Killer at Grace Bay Club’s Infiniti Restaurant & Raw Bar, or Gully Wash at Sibonne’s Bay Bistro, each resort’s restaurant offers something specifically and uniquely Caribbean, even when it comes to their drinks.
 No matter where you dine, the influence of the Caribbean is close at hand.